ramses-antibiotics/snomedizer/README.md

 ### SNOMED CT Terminology

-In order to use SNOMED-CT terminology, a licence is required which depends both on the country you are based in, and the purpose of your work.
+In order to use SNOMED CT terminology, a licence is required which depends both on the country you are based in, and the purpose of your work.

-SNOMED International maintains a public SNOMED-CT terminology server for strict ‘reference purposes’ under the [SNOMED International SNOMED CT Browser License Agreement](https://browser.ihtsdotools.org/).
+SNOMED International maintains a public SNOMED CT terminology server for strict ‘reference purposes’ under the [SNOMED International SNOMED CT Browser License Agreement](https://browser.ihtsdotools.org/).

-Use of SNOMED-CT terminology for data analysis or health care production systems is subject to other licences.
+Use of SNOMED CT terminology for data analysis or health care production systems is subject to other licences.
 Some users are eligible for free
 licences:

 -   UK-based users can obtain a licence free of charge on the [NHS TRUD website](https://isd.digital.nhs.uk/trud3).
 -   residents of other Member Countries and low-income countries are also eligible.
 More information can be found on the [SNOMED International website](https://www.snomed.org/snomed-ct/get-snomed).